ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 Vectored and non-Vectored
 =========================

-ArduPilot sub-divides tail-sitters into two broad categories:
+ArduPilot sub-divides tailsitters into two broad categories:

 - vectored tailsitters can tilt their rotors independently of the movement of the fuselage, giving them vectored thrust